nicksellen/projects/baseNode_docConst.md

 ## Roles
 1. Visitor
-	1. A person first engages with the space as a visitor.
-A visitor has no specific responsibilities and may participate in Operational change.
-A visitor may stay in the space for up to and no longer than 7 days after arrival.
+	1. A person initially or temporarily engages with the space as a visitor.
+	1. There are no criteria for a person to become a visitor.
 	1. A person becomes a visitor by entering the space.
-	1. A visitor ceases to be a visitor by leaving the space.
+	1. A person ceases to be a visitor by leaving the space.
+	1. A visitor may reside in the space for up to 7 days after which they must (1) request a residential extension, (2) become a volunteer (See Volunteer) or (3) leave the space.
+	1. A visitor may receive a residential extension of 7 days by decision of the resident members and volunteers (herein 'participants').
+Without publicly discussing the visitor, the participants should vote in secret whether they 'support', 'accept' or 'oppose' the visitor receiving an extension at that time:
+		1. if there are only 'support' votes, the visitor receives an extension without further discussion or
+		1. else the participants should discuss the result before repeating the above voting procedure.
+This time:
+			1. if there are 3 or more times as many 'support' votes to 'oppose' votes, the visitor receives an extension without further discussion or
+			1. else the visitor should leave and not return for at least 7 days.

 1. Volunteer
 	1. A person more deeply engages with the space as a volunteer.
 A volunteer has an understanding of the project and a committment to the realization of the purposes.
 A volunteer may stay in the space indefinitely.
 	1. To apply for volunteership a person:
-		* must have spent at least 7 days as a visitor in total and
+		* must have spent at least 8 days as a visitor in total and
 		* must have read and agreed to the Constitution and Collective Agreements.
 	1. An applicant becomes a volunteer by decision of the resident members and volunteers.
 Without publicly discussing the applicant, each member and volunteer should secretly vote whether they 'support', 'accept' or 'oppose' the applicant becoming a volunteer at that time:
 		1. If there are only 'support' votes, the applicant becomes a volunteer without further discussion or
-		1. else the result should be discussed and then the vote repeated:
+		1. else the result and the reasons for it should be discussed and then the vote repeated:
 			1. Now if there are 3 or more times as many 'support' votes to 'oppose' votes, the applicant becomes a volunteer without further discussion or
 			1. else the individual remains a non-volunteer and should not be considered again for volunteership for at least 7 days.
 	1. A volunteer ceases to be a volunteer: